Quantum channels and memory effects: Solvable Models

-Only a restricted set of Gaussian channels have been solved for their capacities.
-First of all, the property of (anti)degradability holds for the single-mode channels describing the process of linear attenuation and amplification.
+The property of (anti)degradability holds for the single-mode channels describing the process of linear attenuation and amplification.
 These channels are characterized by a single parameter $\eta$, see \ref{CV-qc}, and are known to be antidegradable (hence having null quantum capacity) for $\eta \leq 1/2$ and degradable (hence having additive coherent information) otherwise~\cite{CG06,CGH06}.
 For $\eta > 1/2$ their quantum capacity reads \cite{WPG07}

 Analogously, if the mean number of bosonic excitation at the channel input is constrained to be less than $N$ (see Sec.\ \ref{CV-qc}), for $\eta>1/2$ the constrained quantum capacity reads \cite{HW01,WPG07}